Migrations

 Migration Best Practices

-- Always test migrations locally first before applying to production
+- Test migrations locally before applying them elsewhere.

 Local Enforcement